cdlib/eschol-ui/README.md

 Sass files within the scss folder contain all component and object CSS.
 They include:

 * **\_component.scss** or **\_object.scss** where the filename is named according to the component or object.
 There is only one component/object Sass file for each component/object.
+Note that there are no Sass files for layout files.

 * **\_mixins.scss** contain large chunks of styles that are included across many components and objects.
 They are typically written as Sass Placeholders and Mixins.

 * **\_variables.scss** contain global Sass variables used throughout components and objects.
-These variables generally represent small values -- like colors and spacing -- and not blocks of styles, as within mixins.scss.
+These variables generally represent small values - like colors and spacing - and not blocks of styles, as within mixins.scss.

 * **main.scss** is where all Sass files get imported and compiled via Gulp.
 It also contains a very short section of "global" styles.
 This is the only Sass file that is not prepended by an underscore.